Pauline Newman (labor activist): Early years

 Pauline M. Newman was born in Kaunas, in present-day Lithuania, in the early 1890s.
 She was the youngest of four children.
 Her father was a teacher and her mother sold produce in the local market.

 Newman fought for her early education.
 The local public school refused Jews, and Jewish schools refused women.
 She convinced her father to let her sit in on his classes.
 She learned to read and write in Hebrew and Yiddish.
-She also challenged the custom of dividing the congregation along gender lines.
+She also challenged the custom of the mechitza, dividing the congregation along gender lines.
 Following the death of her father, Newman, her mother and sisters emigrated to New York City where her older brother had settled.
 At age nine, Newman went to work in a brush factory.
 At 11 she took a job at the Triangle Shirtwaist Factory.
 Disturbed by the miserable conditions, Newman was drawn to the Socialist Party through the popular Yiddish newspaper The Jewish Daily Forward.
 At age fifteen, she joined a Socialist Literary Society, and organized after-work study groups at the Triangle factory.
 These became the basis for the women's unions she would soon organize.

 Initial labor activism

 In 1907, with New York City in the grip of a depression and thousands facing eviction, the twenty-year-old Newman took a group of "self-supporting women" to camp for the summer on the Palisades above the Hudson River.
 There, they planned an assault on the "high cost of living".
-In 1908, on New Year's Day, Newman and her band led a rent strike involving 10,000 families in lower Manhattan.
+In late 1907 - early 1908, on Newman and her band led a winter rent strike involving 10,000 families in lower Manhattan.
 These families refused to pay their rent and this strike became the largest rent strike New York City had ever seen, and it triggered decades of tenant activism, which eventually led to the establishment of rent controls.
 As the leader of the strike, Newman received a great deal of attention and was dubbed by New York Times as the East Side Joan of Arc.

 Soon after, at the age of twenty-one, Newman won the New York State Socialist Party nomination for secretary of state.
 Women did not yet have the vote in New York, but Newman used her 1908 campaign as an opportunity to stump for woman suffrage.
 She believed that women workers needed the political power of the ballot to back up the economic power they had won by joining unions.
 Using the two together, they would help the working class achieve economic freedom.

 Newman's campaigns for the vote were always conducted in the context of organizing women workers.
 For two years after the great rent strike, Newman and other garment workers went shop to shop in Lower Manhattan organizing young women who were growing increasingly discontented with the working conditions such as speedups in the production rate, being charged for thread and electricity, and with having their pay docked whenever they made mistakes.